CoreeJacob/BIT504_AT2_TaskC/README.md

 Task C is a measurement of my ability to use GitHub effectively through proper version and source control, by demonstrating proper branching techniques as well as providing the necessary commentary to any commits made.

+UPDATE:

+Project uploaded will be a "Ping Pong" game.
+Will demonstrate the use of multiple branches and commits until the game is completed.